alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

 ### 15. SSL Certificate expiration

 Likewise, an expired SSL certificate can wreak just as much havoc.
-The Certificate Authority from whom you purchased your certs will likely bug you plenty as your expiration dates near, but a backstop on your monitoring platform is also good idea.
+The Certificate Authority from whom you purchased your certs will likely bug you plenty as your expiration dates near, but a backstop on your monitoring platform is also a good idea.

   * **Monitor** SSL certificate expiration dates.
   * **Set an alert** 30 days from the expiration date.
 We recommend a 30-day alert in particular because certificate issuance/renewal can take longer than other services (in the case of Extended Validation certificates, for example.)